 This keyboard has good overall compatibility.
 It's fully compatible with Windows, but some keys don't work on macOS and Linux.
 However, all alphanumerical keys work, as only the home, search, and back buttons don't work on macOS and for some reason, the F6 key doesn't work on Linux.

 Although the AmazonBasics K4R is cheaply made, it does a good job at what it aims to do, which is being a basic wireless keyboard.
 It won't offer all the bells and whistles like higher-end products and won't be as durable, but if you're looking for a wireless office keyboard that won't break the bank, it's a good option.
 For more options, see our recommendations for the best keyboards, the best wireless keyboards, and the best keyboards for writers.

 The Logitech MX Keys is a better keyboard than the AmazonBasics K4R.
-The MX Keys is noticeably better built, offers a better typing experience, and has backlighting.
-It also connects to devices via Bluetooth, so it's a bit more versatile than the K4R as well.
-The only thing better with the K4R is the fact that it has an integrated touchpad.
+The Logitech is noticeably better built, offers a better typing experience, and has backlighting.
+It also connects to devices via Bluetooth, so it's a bit more versatile than the AmazonBasics as well.
+The only thing better with the AmazonBasics is the fact that it has an integrated touchpad.

 The Microsoft Surface Keyboard is a better overall keyboard than the AmazonBasics K4R.
-It's noticeably better built and it offers a better overall typing quality.
+The Microsoft is noticeably better built, and it offers a better overall typing quality.
 It connects via Bluetooth instead of a dedicated receiver, which means it can also be used with mobile devices.
-On the other hand, the AmazonBasics K4R has a built-in touchpad instead of a NumPad, which can be useful.
+On the other hand, the AmazonBasics has a built-in touchpad instead of a Numpad, which can be useful.